omarselo22/cis106/Final Project/Deliverable1.md

 1. Which project will you be completing?

-Build a file server "Openmediavault"
+Build a SAMBA file server

-2. Why have you chosen this project?
+1. Why have you chosen this project?

-I chose this project because using file servers "Openmediavault" would allow users to store personal or business files like important photos, docs, music and books.
-These files would be held in the file server and users would be able to have access remotely.
+I chose this project because using a SAMBA file server enables file sharing across different operating systems over a network.
+It lets you access your desktop files from a laptop and share files with Windows and macOS users.

-3. What are the possible problems, roadblocks, or difficulties you anticipate during the process of completing the project?
+1. What are the possible problems, roadblocks, or difficulties you anticipate during the process of completing the project?

 I want to build a fast and reliable server.
 In order for me to do so, I need to use a good quality hardware to avoid hardware failure.
 Also, I need to make sure that my file server is secure because unsecured file server is risky for the device.